Engineering, control and longitudinal readout of Floquet qubits: Coupler-mediated qubit-readout cavity interaction

 To achieve the coupling Hamiltonian in \cref{TLS_Readout_Theorical_Hamiltonian} for the longitudinal readout of a Floquet qubit, we consider the circuit in \cref{Figure_Appendix_B_CQED} where a coupler-mediated qubit-cavity interaction induces the desired readout.
 We first derive the Hamiltonian of the circuit without the voltage drive on the transmon, and then add the corresponding term.

-It is the easiest to work in a bosonic representation and to consider a Kerr nonlinear oscillator model.
+We use a bosonic representation with a Kerr nonlinear oscillator model \cite{kochChargeinsensitiveQubitDesign2007a}.
 The modes $\hba$, $\hbb$, and $\hbc$ stand for readout resonator, qubit, and coupler, respectively.
 The three circuit elements are coupled capacitively and the Hamiltonian takes the form

 Here, $\balb$ and $\balc$ are the qubit and coupler anharmonicities, respectively.
 The coupler is modulated parametrically with $ \delta\Wc(t)$ which is a yet-unspecified function of time, with the sole requirement that it contains no dc part: $\lim_{T\to\infty} \frac{1}{T} \int_0^{T} \delta\Wc(t) dt = 0$.